maxmax65/RepData_PeerAssessment1/PA1_template.md

 The number of rows with missing values (NAs) is quite relevant, both in absolute terms (=`2304`) and in relative terms (=`13%`).

-In order to impute the missing values to the intervals of the 8 dates with NAs,  the average of the corresponding values across the same days of the week are taken; in this way the typical characteristics of each day of the week are kept.
+In order to impute the missing values to the intervals of the 8 dates with NAs,  the average of the corresponding values across the same days of the week are taken and put in the columns of a new dataframe called ``DoW.avgs``; in this way the typical characteristics of each day of the week are kept.

 ```r